 Monitor User and Device Claims During Sign-in

-This topic describes how to monitor user and device claims associated with a user’s security token.
-Device claims are associated with the system that is used to access resources protected with Dynamic Access Control, whereas user claims are attributes associated with a user.
+Device claims are associated with the system that is used to access resources that are protected with Dynamic Access Control.
+User claims are attributes that are associated with a user.
 User claims and device claims are included in the user’s security token used at sign-on.
 For example, information about Department, Company, Project, or Security clearances might be included in the token.

 In Server Manager, point to Tools, and then click Group Policy Management.